reeshuffled/reeshuffled.github.io/_posts/2024-07-31-Veganize-It!.md

 layout: post
 type: list
 category: Posts
-tags: ["Veganism", "Food/Beverage"]
+tags:
+- Veganism
+- Food/Beverage
-title: "Veganize It!"
+title: Veganize It!
 slug: veganize-it
-description: "Some ways to make something vegan via substitution."
+description: Some ways to make something vegan via substitution.
-started_at: "2024-02-12 14:26:00"
+started_at: '2024-02-12 14:26:00'
 ---

 You can buy vegan products at the store and some are better that way because of industrial process, but other times making things at home is cheaper and tastes better.